-With the country on lockdown, it’s essential that you understand your options as a borrower.
+With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 In this guide, we’ll try to give you the answers you need.
 Keep reading for a summary of the latest government rules for moving home, information on coronavirus and mortgage payment holidays and responses to your COVID-19 mortgage FAQs.